15 Sound-Based Cause and Effect Activities for Babies & Toddlers

 Clap and Sing During Bathtime

-When you clap along, you invite your child to copy you, which supports early language growth and builds auditory awareness.
+When you clap along, you invite your child to copy you.
+This supports early language growth and builds auditory awareness.
 The steady beat also helps your baby start recognizing rhythm.
-Try familiar nursery rhymes, since repeating melodies can strengthen memory and make bathtime feel safe and fun.

-Keep your tone warm and playful, and let your baby enjoy the freedom of making noise, listening closely, and joining in.
+Clapping also gives little hands practice, supporting coordination and fine motor development.
+Keep your tone warm and playful.
+Let your baby enjoy making noise, listening closely, and joining in.

 Sing Songs With Repeated Actions